relaycorp/webcrypto-kms-js/README.md

 ## Integration test suite

 The integration tests aren't currently run on CI, and can be run with `npm run test:integration:local`.
-Note that some environments variables must be set, and others are optional:

 All GCP resources will be created within the same project where the service account lives.
 The GCP service account should be allowed to manage KMS resources.